andesse/HUE-CLIP-API.Node-RED-Flows/README.md

 https://github.com/yadomi/node-red-contrib-philipshue-events

+### change! instead of using the yadomi contrib, use the approach with the "sse-node" all infos below :)
-### Before importing this flow, it is important to install yadomi's contrib previously.
-Do not deploy without, this might Node-RED to stop the flows.
+(Before importing this flow, it is important to install yadomi's contrib previously.
+Do not deploy without, this might Node-RED to stop the flows.)

 ———————————————